RunestoneInteractive/RunestoneServer/source/Recursion/recursionsimple.rst

    :align: center
    :alt: image

-   image

-    Converting an Integer to a String in Base 10
+   Figure 3: Converting an Integer to a String in Base 10

-:ref:`Listing 3 <lst_rectostr>` shows the Python code that implements the algorithm outlined above for any base between 2 and 16.
+:ref:`ActiveCode 3 <lst_rectostr>` shows the Python code that implements the algorithm outlined above for any base between 2 and 16.

 .. _lst_rectostr:

 .. activecode:: lst_rectostr
+    :caption: Recursively Converting from Integer to String

     def toStr(n,base):
        convertString = "0123456789ABCDEF"